 to access a short online registration form.
 The completed form will

-automatically be sent via e-mail to your NCEP CCS Account Sponsor
+automatically be sent via e-mail to your NCEP WCOSS Account Sponsor

-, who in turn must then directly e-mail it to the NCEP CCS system
+, who in turn must then directly e-mail it to the NCEP WCOSS system

 administrators in order to indicate approval of your request for access

 To apply for restricted data access on WCOSS and submit the form click here:

 To apply for restricted data access on RDHPCS systems and request access to the rstprod project click here: